 With obtrusive breasts there comes a significant amount of discomfort—back and shoulder pain combined with the added weight from excessive breast tissue can make activities like exercise and everyday mobility uncomfortable.
 Plus, finding bras with adequate support and clothing that fits properly can be difficult and make it hard for you to look your best.

 When your body is keeping you from enjoying a normal way of life, it’s time to seek a solution.
 Breast reduction performed by physician Dr. George T. Goffas at Cosmetic Surgeons of Michigan, PC can remove excess breast fat and tissue so that you can improve your quality of life.

 In his private, AAAHC-accredited surgical facility or a hospital setting, you can receive high-quality services tailored to your specific health and cosmetic needs and achieve the results that will enhance the way you look and feel.

 Overly large breasts can cause many health concerns that arise due to the excess weight that makes physical activity uncomfortable.
 With a lack of exercise, your muscles begin to weaken and your circulatory system slows, increasing your chances of experiencing health issues in the future.
-Combined with the physical pain your breasts may cause throughout the rest of your body, performing everyday tasks can become unbearable
+Combined with the physical pain your breasts may cause throughout the rest of your body, performing everyday tasks can become unbearable.

-There are also emotional concerns that occur with overabundant breasts when you feel self-conscious about the way you look in a clothing or a bathing suit, which may cause you to hide who you really are.
+There are also emotional concerns that occur with overabundant breasts when you feel self-conscious about the way you look in clothing or a bathing suit, which may cause you to hide who you really are.
 Any of these issues makes you a viable candidate for breast reduction surgery.